Catholic Prayer For Veterans Day

 On this solemn day, we honor the men and women who have served our country in times of war.
 We pray for their safety and wellbeing, as they return home to resettle back into civilian life.
 Thank you for your service!

-READ: Prayer For Finding A Husband
+READ: Catholic Prayer For Mother's Day

 You May Also Like